flowx-ai/docs-flowx/release-notes/v3.3.0-may-2023/deployment-guidelines-v3.3.0.md

 ### Bulk updates

-New kafka topics that should be added in the process-engine configuration, related to task management plugin.
+New kafka topics that should be added in the process-engine configuration, related to task management plugin - bulk updates.

 | Default parameter (env var)            | Default FLOWX.AI value (can be overwritten) | Definition                                                                                                                                                                |